We are 11 years old today.

-13 years is a long time on the internet.
+11 years is a long time on the internet.
 We beat Twitter to life by a little over three months.
-Back then, Minor Leaguer was Little Leaguer.
+And, back then, Minor Leaguer was Little Leaguer.

 It seems strange to start a baseball site up in December, in the dead of the off season.
-Trust me, it is tough to write about baseball in December.
 I guess it gave the site time to build up a following before the first GameThread.
 The GameThread for the season opener had 112 comments.

 Vernon Wells led the team in RBI with 106 and Troy Glaus led the team with 38 home runs.
 Reed Johnson and Russ Adams shared the leadoff spot, at least to start the season, but Adams hit like Russ Adams and, by the end of April, he was hitting at the back of the order.
 And, by mid-season, Shea Hillenbrand would point out that the ship was sinking and would be quickly traded off to the Giants.
 By the end of the 2007 season, he'd be out of baseball.

 Things have changed a fair bit.
-Back then the Blue Jays had someone named John Gibbons managing the team, I wonder what happened to him.
+Back then the Blue Jays had someone named John Gibbons managing the team.
 They were trying to remake the team, making some trades and some free agent signings.
 The team added Lyle Overbay, A.J.
 Burnett, B.J.
-Ryan and Troy Glaus all in that first month of BBB’s life (well, Ryan was signed about a week before BBB started).
+Ryan and Troy Glaus all in that first month of BBB's life (well, Ryan was signed about a week before BBB started).

 The team would finish 2nd, but still 10 games back of the Yankees.

 Getting back to start of the site, the first post, welcoming people to the new site, is here.
 For some reason the byline says VoxMediaUser61249 now.
-It was written by Marc Normandin, who until recently wrote for the SB Baseball main page.
-The first real post was about the trade for Lyle Overbay.
+It was written by Marc Normandin, who currently writes for the SB Baseball main page.
+The first real story was about the trade for Lyle Overbay.
 The poll on the trade was very positive, 78% were happy with the trade (a total of 23 voters).

-Marc didn’t last long on the site, he would go off to write for Over the Monster.
+Marc didn't last long on the site.
 Mark W. and Slitheringslider soon took over.
 Then Hugo joined in 2007.
 Hugo was the reason I joined, he was always fun to read and I loved the obscure song lyrics he used as post titles.
-Through his titles I found a lot of great music that I likely would have never heard.
-Hugo took a break in 2008 and I filled in for him and I’ve been here since.
+Through his titles, I found a lot of great music that I likely would have never heard.
+Hugo took a break in 2008 and I filled in for him and I've been here since.
 A couple of months later, Hugo came back and we ran the site together for awhile, but his real life job got in the way.
-I talked to him a couple of months back, he and his family have moved out to Spokane (about a 6 hour drive from me), so I’m hoping we’ll meet up next summer.

-If you want some stats. we have had 13,182 (plus or minus a couple) posts on the site (not counting GameThreads).
-We’ve had 2513 FanPosts (we can always use more).
-And we have 10,180 members.
+If you want some stats. we have had 10,556 posts on the site (not counting GameThreads).
+We've had 2306 FanPosts (we can always use more).
+And we have 9237 members.